Hassan II Stadium

-Hassan II Stadium (ملعب الحسن الثاني; Stade Hassan II) is an under construction football stadium being built in Benslimane, just east of Casablanca.
-Once completed in 2028, it will be used mostly for football matches and will serve as the home of the Morocco national football team.
-The stadium is planned to have a capacity of 115,000 spectators, making it the largest football stadium in the world.
-It will also replace Stade Mohammed V as the home stadium of Morocco's largest clubs; Raja CA and Wydad AC.
+Hassan II Stadium (ملعب الحسن الثاني) is an under construction football stadium being built in the commune of El Mansouria, Benslimane Province, Morocco, east of Casablanca.

-The project was initially planned for Morocco's bid for the 2010 FIFA World Cup, alongside four other new stadiums, but the stadium was put on hold due to Morocco losing their bid to South Africa.
-It was also proposed for Morocco's bid for the 2026 FIFA World Cup, but Morocco would also lose to the United (Canada, Mexico and the United States) bid.
-Its construction was finally confirmed in October 2023 after the announcement of Morocco's hosting of the 2025 Africa Cup of Nations and the 2030 FIFA World Cup with Spain and Portugal.
 The stadium is named after Hassan II of Morocco.
+It is having a capacity of 115,000 spectators, making it the largest football stadium in the world.

+The project was announced in October 2023 by Fouzi Lekjaa, budget minister, after Morocco was named host of the 2030 FIFA World Cup with Spain and Portugal.
+The stadium is proposed to have a large role in the tournament.
+It will also serve as the home venue for Raja CA, Wydad AC, and the Morocco national football team.
+The official cost of construction is 5.1 billion dirhams.
+The opening date is planned for 2027.

 History

 Initial project

 Over the years, there have been persistent rumors surrounding the construction of a new stadium and its anticipated completion timing.
 These speculations gained momentum, particularly after Stade Mohammed V suffered damages from multiple games of its tenants Raja CA and Wydad AC.
 These two teams have a significant stake in African interclub competitions and domestic tournaments.

 The initial project was planned for the 2010 FIFA World Cup, for which Morocco lost their bid to South Africa by 4 votes with 14–10.
 It included five major stadiums across the country, including Ibn Batouta Stadium, the Marrakesh Stadium and two more in the major cities of Agadir and Fez.
 Years after, it was one of the 14 stadiums included in Morocco's bid for the 2026 FIFA World Cup, which included the construction of two new stadiums in Casablanca.
 However, on June 13, 2018, in Moscow, 203 FIFA member federations voted for the United bid of Canada, Mexico and the United States, with 134 votes against 65 for Morocco.